Daniel-Walbolt/tailwind-plugin/README.md

 ---

+> **Warning**
+> TailwindCSS v4 does not yet (as of 2/05/25) provide adequate support for plugins.
+This plugin was meant to add components and utilities into the tailwind config, but the new plugin API forces every class to be a utility.
+Additionally, the way plugins matched keyframes to classes has changed without documentation, which has stopped this plugin's support for classes with animations.
+It pains me to say that for now at least, TailwindCSS v4 is incompatible with this plugin.

 **Layer Parser** lets you autocomplete and preview custom css while utilizing the benefits of TailwindCSS.

 This is extremely useful for mono-repos using similar styling across several projects.
-Your custom CSS can be organized in dedicated files to use a more familiar CSS language rather than specifying classes through tailwind's native JSON syntax.
+Your custom CSS can be organized in dedicated files to use a more familiar CSS language rather than specifying complex classes through tailwind's native JSON syntax.

 ---